Any Given Monday: Dylan Cleaver - Super Rugby Aotearoa clash between Blues and Crusaders was far from a 'classic'

 'We owe Aussies nothing': Steve Hansen wades in on heated debate

-This match failed to make even a tiny deposit in my memory bank for the simple reason that it had few passages of skillful play and too many moments of refereeing intervention.
+This match failed to make even a tiny deposit in my memory bank for the simple reason that it had few passages of skilful play and too many moments of refereeing intervention.

 It had no rhythm, but it did have soul.